 Bodhinatha is immersed in a series of educational projects and international seminars that focus on bringing religious instruction to Hindu youth, and on pamphlets and books that present Gurudeva's teachings in thoughtful, step-by-step style.
 A recent project produced the first two books of the series Hindu Children's Modern Stories.
 Volume One, Ten Tales About Self-Control, and Volume Two, Ten Tales About Religious Life, are based on the yamas and niyamas, Hinduism's ethical restraints and religious observances.

 Bodhinatha travels intensely, teaching Hinduism and consecrating major Hindu temples around the world.
 He has personally blessed the openings of temples in North America, Australia and India.
 Communities across the United States, Canada, the Caribbean, South Asia and elsewhere have brought him to speak to their devotees.
-Every few years he conducts Innersearch Travel-Study Programs, taking pilgrims to India, Australia, New Zealand, Malaysia, Cambodia and, most recently, to his island of Kauai in Hawaii.
+Every few years he conducts Innersearch Travel-Study Programs, taking pilgrims to India, Australia, New Zealand, Malaysia, Cambodia and, most recently, to the Hindu-majority island of Mauritius in 2015.

 In 2011 he was honored by the Sivacharyas of India for overseeing a three-year project that digitized over a million inscribed palm leaves to preserve and share with the world ten thousand deteriorating manuscripts, including Saiva Agamas and other important scriptures.
 Additionally, he guides the financial and administrative staff of four major nonprofit organizations, including the ten-million-dollar Hindu Heritage Endowment, for which he was the principal architect under Gurudeva's guidance.